nikiwlan/BA-Deepfake-Detection-Utils/icpr2020dfdc/README.md

         ```
         - `--dataset`: Specifies the dataset to process.
 Use `FF++` or `Celeb-DF`.

-    - **Note: The own prediction values are created in the icpr2020dfdc root directory!**
+    - **Note: The newly generated prediction values are created in the icpr2020dfdc root directory!**

-3. **Process Prediction Values and Compute Metrics**:
+2. **Process Prediction Values and Compute Metrics**:
     ```sh
     python3 results/process_prediction_values_and_compute_metrics.py --threshold [value] --propThreshold [value] --real_path [path_to_real_predictions] --fake_path [path_to_fake_predictions]
     ```